 They Have a Mission to Make You Contribute

 After an almost-boring session about the history of the company in this GitLab Commit event, Sid started to talk about their mission.
-He suggested that the company wants to create more beneficial development, security, and operation teams in the industry.
+He suggested that the company wants to create more beneficial development, security, and operations teams in the industry.

 So, according to him, GitLab will make it easier for people of the business to contribute by expanding their work field to design, product management, QA and more.